codecentric/from-keras-to-production-baseimage/README.md

-# Docker base image for the workshop "From Keras TensorFlow-Models to production"
+# From Keras TensorFlow-Models to production

 ## Jupyterlab starten
 ```bash